 Scholarship & Creative Work Awards

 To enable full-time faculty to pursue scholarly research, writing and/or creative work by providing reassigned time from teaching one 4-credit course during the academic year of the award.
-Scholarship and Creative Work Awards are intended to encourage a wide range of scholarly and creative work, as well as activities that lead to securing outside funding.
-Especially valued are projects that hold promise of enhancing the institutions’ reputation for excellence in scholarly and creative work.
-Scholarship and Creative Work Awards are available to initiate, continue, or complete projects.
+Scholarship and Creative Work (SCW) Awards are intended to encourage a wide range of scholarly and creative work, as well as activities that lead to securing outside funding.
+Awards can be used to initiate, continue, or complete projects.
+This includes preparatory activities in support of future research and creative work.

 Although any faculty who meet the eligibility criteria may apply, preference will be given to applicants who have not received a Scholarship and Creative Work Award in the past two years and to those who have actively attempted to secure outside funding for their scholarly research and/or creative works in the last five.
 Selections will attempt to maximize the variety of divisions, departments, and ranks among the award recipients without allocating a set number per division.